sirmammingtonham/smartrider/README.md

         - For AMD CPUs: Enable the Windows Hypervisor Platform in Windows Features
 4. Clone the smartrider repo with `git clone https://github.com/sirmammingtonham/smartrider.git`.
 5. Download the `google-services.json` from the Firebase Android project and place it in the `android/app` folder.
-6. Copy and rename `android/app/src/main/res/api-keys.template` to `android/app/src/main/res/values/api-keys.xml` (Don't delete the template file!)
+6. Open Start Menu Search (windows key), type in "env", and choose "Edit the system environment variables".
-    - Copy the API key for the Google Maps SDK from your Google Developers Console project and add it to `android/app/src/main/res/values/api-keys.xml`.
+    - Create 2 new environment variables by going to  `User variables` and clicking `New...`
-7. Create a file named `strings.dart` in the `lib/util` folder.
+    - Under `Variable name` add `MAPS_API_KEY`, and enter the google maps api key for the value.
+Click `OK`.
-    - Add the line `const google_api_key = "KEY_HERE";` and replace `KEY_HERE` with the same API key for Google Maps.
+    - Click `New...` again, create a variable with name `PLACES_API_KEY`, and enter the google places api key for the value.
-8. Download the required packages by following the steps in your editor of choice, or by running `flutter pub get` inside the cloned repository folder.
+7. Download the required packages by following the steps in your editor of choice, or by running `flutter pub get` inside the cloned repository folder.
-9. Open the emulator and run `lib/main.dart` in your editor, or run `flutter run` in the repo folder.
+8. Open the emulator and run `lib/main.dart` in your editor, or run `flutter run` in the repo folder.

 ## Setting up (on Windows for iOS Development)
 1. Follow the same steps to set up on windows for android development.